 Fund Fee Rate

 Large Cap Fund 0.65%

-Small Cap Fund 0.75%
+ESG Small Cap Fund 0.75%

 ESG Fund 0.65%

-The Adviser has contractually agreed to waive its management fee and/or reimburse certain operating expenses of each Fund, but only to the extent necessary so that the Funds' net operating expenses does not exceed 0.73% of the average daily net assets for the Institutional Class and Investor Class for the Large Cap Fund, 0.95% of the average daily net assets for the Institutional Class and Investor Class for the Small Cap Fund, and 0.85% of the average daily net assets for the Institutional Class and Investor Class for the ESG Fund.
-This agreement is in place until February 28, 2021.
+The Adviser has contractually agreed to waive its management fee and/or reimburse certain operating expenses of each Fund, but only to the extent necessary so that the Funds' net operating expenses does not exceed 0.73% of the average daily net assets for the Institutional Class and Investor Class for the Large Cap Fund, 0.95% of the average daily net assets for the ESG Small Cap Fund, and 0.85% of the average daily net assets for the ESG Fund.
+This agreement is in place until February 28, 2022.
 This operating expense limitation does not apply to brokerage fees and commissions, borrowing costs (such as interest and dividend expenses on securities sold short), taxes, extraordinary expenses, fees and expenses paid under a distribution plan adopted pursuant to Rule 12b-1, fees and expenses paid under a shareholder services plan, and indirect expenses (such as "Acquired Fund Fees and Expenses").
 Each waiver or reimbursement of an expense by the Adviser is subject to repayment by the applicable Fund within three years following the date of such waiver or reimbursement, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of waiver or reimbursement and the expense limitation in place at the time of the repayment.
 These agreements may only be terminated by mutual consent of the Adviser and the Board.